CESP-ExpHer/Tutorial_ANNOVAR/README.md

 ```r
 # defining the path for your data
 setwd("PATH_FOR_YOUR_ANNOTATION_FILES")

 # reading the annotation data
 annovar_input <- read.table(file = "YOUR_VARIANT_FUNCTION_DATA", sep = "")

 # renaming the coulumns names
 colnames(annovar_input) <- c("annovar_input_Type",	"annovar_input_Gene",	"annovar_input_chr_number",
   "annovar_input_pos1",	"annovar_input_pos2",	"annovar_input_A0",	"annovar_input_A1")

 # reading the exonic annotation data
 annovar_input_exons <- read.table(file = "YOUR_EXONIC_VARIANT_FUNCTION_DATA", sep = "\t")

 # renaming the coulumns names
 colnames(annovar_input_exons) <- c("annovar_input_exons_line", "annovar_input_exons_Type",	"annovar_input_exons_Gene",
                                    "annovar_input_exons_chr_number",	"annovar_input_exons_pos1",	"annovar_input_exons_pos2",
                              "annovar_input_exons_A0",	"annovar_input_exons_A1")

 # you need to install it if it is not installed before
 library(dplyr)

 # merging two data
 annovar_merge <- left_join(annovar_input, annovar_input_exons,
                            by = c ("annovar_input_chr_number" = "annovar_input_exons_chr_number",
                                    "annovar_input_pos1" = "annovar_input_exons_pos1",
                                    "annovar_input_A0" = "annovar_input_exons_A0",
                                    "annovar_input_A1" = "annovar_input_exons_A1"))

 # saving the output
 write.table(annovar_merge, file = "YOUR_OUTPUT_FILE_NAME", sep = "\t",
             col.names = TRUE, row.names = FALSE, quote = FALSE)
 ```

+And that is it!
+Your SNP list are now annotated.<br>
+For more information about different options available in the analysis using ANNOVAR, please take a look at its [website](https://annovar.openbioinformatics.org/en/latest/user-guide/startup/)
 ### Some Annotation Tools
 There are some tools and web pages you could use for annotating a list of SNPs which some of their most famous methods are as follows:
 - **Perl**: [**ANNOVAR**](https://annovar.openbioinformatics.org/en/latest/)